Conditions in detention facilities

 • Block F Zones 3 & 6, New Building

 New meeting facilities were built.
-These have been equipped with an open phone line system for lawyers, NGO representatives, interpreters, family members and other visitors.[23]
+These have been equipped with an open phone line system for lawyers, NGO representatives, interpreters, family members and other visitors.[24]
+The Ministry also noted that all visits were being recorded and purposeful meaningful activities had been introduced, such as television sets with access to educational and sports channels, board games, books and crickets sets.

 In September 2022, the Committee of Ministers of the European Council took the Government’s observations under consideration.[25]
 It noted that the authorities have taken a number of measures to improve the material conditions of detention at the Safi Detention Centre “which was, in 2021, the only official, closed detention centre for migrants in use in Malta”.
 However, the Committee observed that “in order to allow the Committee an overall assessment on whether these measures are sufficient to remedy all the different aspects of the inadequate conditions of detention exposed in the Court’s judgment, more detailed and extensive information is needed.
 In particular, as the shortcomings found by the Court are also supported by the recent report of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) in its findings during its 2020 visit”.

-The Committee of Minister further invited the Maltese authorities “to inform the Committee whether other centres than Safi are in practice used as detention centres or intended for such use, for example, Hermes Block (Lyster Barracks) (which, according to publicly available data, was closed for renovation), China House in Ħal Far or the Marsa Initial Reception Centre (in which according to the CPT migrants can be de facto deprived of their liberty during lengthy medical clearances).”
+The Committee of Minister further invited the Maltese authorities ‘to inform the Committee whether other centres than Safi are in practice used as detention centres or intended for such use, for example, Hermes Block (Lyster Barracks) (which, according to publicly available data, was closed for renovation), China House in Ħal Far or the Marsa Initial Reception Centre (in which according to the CPT migrants can be de facto deprived of their liberty during lengthy medical clearances).’

 In May 2022, Politico published a series of pictures and testimonies of former detainees who had been held in the Maltese detention centres in 2020.
 The pictures and testimonies confirm the conclusions of the CPT with specific references to some of its observations.[26]